scylladb/scylla-migrator/docs/source/getting-started/ansible.rst

 Set Up a Spark Cluster with Ansible
 ===================================

-An `Ansible <https://www.ansible.com/>`_ playbook is provided in the `ansible folder <https://github.com/scylladb/scylla-migrator/tree/master/ansible>`_ folder of our Git repository.
+An `Ansible <https://www.ansible.com/>`_ playbook is provided in the `ansible folder <https://github.com/scylladb/scylla-migrator/tree/master/ansible>`_ of our Git repository.
 The Ansible playbook will install the pre-requisites, Spark, on the master and workers added to the ``ansible/inventory/hosts`` file.
 Scylla-migrator will be installed on the spark master node.

 1. Update ``ansible/inventory/hosts`` file with master and worker instances
 2. Update ``ansible/ansible.cfg`` with location of private key if necessary